-- Students may complete this degree fully online, including in
+- Students may complete this degree fully online, including

-accelerated (6 week) class formats as well as face-to-face.
+accelerated (6-week) class formats as well as face-to-face.

 Visit the Center for Adult and Continuing Studies to learn more about help getting your career and your life to the next level.